-Some parents have found that childminding in a home environment can be more flexible than other forms of childcare.
+In addition to the early education that childminders offer, some parents have found that childminding in a home environment can be more flexible than other forms of childcare.
 Many childminders are able to offer:

-- early starts or pick-ups from your home plus dropping to and from school
+- early starts or pick-ups from your home, plus dropping to and from school

 - trips to nursery, pre-school, toddler groups or soft play sessions

 - help with homework for older children, and play-led early learning for little ones

 - overnight or emergency care and flexible sessions for shift workers.

 Because childminders only care for small groups of children, childminders are ideally placed to care for babies and under-2s, giving them the individual attention and secure attachment young children need.

 Caring for mixed age ranges also means brothers and sisters can be cared for together, helping them create and maintain a strong sibling bond and making life easier for the whole family.
 And, of course, being with others of different ages helps children learn to work and play together.